wanjiasu/my-app/README.md

 - [Pre-commit hooks](https://pre-commit.com/): Enforce code quality with automated checks
 - [OpenAPI JSON schema](https://swagger.io/specification/): Centralized API documentation and client generation

 With this setup, you'll save time and maintain a seamless connection between your backend and frontend, boosting productivity and reliability.

+## Production-Ready Authentication & Dashboard features
+This template comes with a pre-configured authentication system and a simple dashboard interface, allowing you to start building your application with user management features right away.

 ## Share your project!